Skip to main content

 For example, a New Zealand fruit grower exports 1,000 crates of fruit.
 The offshore recipient contracts a New Zealand horticultural firm to inspect the fruit and provide a report.

-Services relating to copyrights, patents and so on, which apply outside New Zealand
+Services relating to copyrights and patents which apply outside New Zealand

 For example, a New Zealand publishing company with the copyright on a New Zealand author's book sells the copyright to another New Zealand company.
 The fee for the right is zero-rated as the other company will be publishing and selling the book overseas.